Flyers Samuel Morin | The Great Wall of Philadelphia

 While he may not carry the leadership qualities or the offensive skills that Pronger did, Morin is going to be a solid stay at home defenseman.
 He’s the kind of player that fans have to manage expectations on.
 He is not going to be an impact player when it comes to the scoreboard.
 You will know Morin had a strong game by not hearing his name.

 Unless the Flyers fall out of contention this season or they have a few injuries on the back end, Morin is most likely not going to get the call to the NHL.
-This is a smart move by general manager Dave Hakstol because the extra year of seasoning in the AHL is going to pay dividends when next season rolls around.
+This is a smart move by Dave Hakstol because the extra year of seasoning in the AHL is going to pay dividends when next season rolls around.
 With Brandon Manning’s contract coming up at the end of the season, this could be the roster spot that Morin wins in the 2018-19 season.
 One thing is for sure — Morin is not intimidated by anything.
 He has a Broad Street Bully mentality that is sure to make him a fan favourite and a solid defenseman for years to come.